i25959341/CarND-MPC-Project/README.md

 In order to deal with Latency, we forced to optimiser to be static for the begining timepsteps, that is at timep step 1 and time step.
 Note that the `100ms = 2*dt` latency imply that actuations are frozen to the value of the previous values and only optimise after 0.1 second.

 ```
-  // constrain delta to be the previous control for the latency time
+  // constrain delta to be previous delta_prev for the latency time
   for (int i = delta_start; i < delta_start + latency_ind; i++) {
     vars_lowerbound[i] = delta_prev;
     vars_upperbound[i] = delta_prev;
   }
  ...

-  // constrain a to be the previous control for the latency time
+  // constrain a to be a_prev for the latency time
   for (int i = a_start; i < a_start+latency_ind; i++) {
     vars_lowerbound[i] = a_prev;
     vars_upperbound[i] = a_prev;